SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 For locating elements with XPath, we first need to understand their syntax.
 Therefore, to use this option, you will first need to learn XPath syntax.

-Note that XPath is a very powerful way to locate web elements when by id, by name or by link text are not applicable.
+Note that XPath is a very powerful way to locate web elements when by id, by name, or by link text are not applicable.
-However, XPath expression are vulnerable to structure changes around the web element, because the path from the root to the target element may change.
+However, XPath expressions are vulnerable to structure changes around the web element, because the path from the root to the target element may change.

 ### Finding multiple elements

 There are some cases in which you can have more than one element with the same attributes.
 This is the case of the following example: two div siblings have the same attributes.

 ```
 <div id = "div1">